temporalio/documentation/docs/concepts/clusters.md

 ## Cluster configuration

 Cluster configuration is the setup and configuration details of your self-hosted Temporal Cluster, defined using YAML.
-You must define your Cluster configuration when setting up your Temporal Cluster.
+You must define your Cluster configuration when setting up your self-hosted Temporal Cluster.

 For details on using Temporal Cloud, see [Temporal Cloud documentation](/cloud).

-Cluster configuration is composed of two types of configurations: Static configuration and Dynamic configuration.
+Cluster configuration is composed of two types of configuration: [Static configuration](#static-configuration) and [Dynamic configuration](#dynamic-configuration).

 ### Static configuration

 Static configuration contains details of how the Cluster should be set up.
-The static configuration is read just once and used to configure service nodes container/pod at startup.
+The static configuration is read just once and used to configure service nodes at startup.
 Depending on how you want to deploy your self-hosted Temporal Cluster, your static configuration must contain details for setting up:

 - Temporal Services - Frontend, History, Matching, Worker
 - Membership ports for the Temporal Services
 - Persistence (including Shard count), Visibility and Advanced Visibility, Archival store setups.
-- TLS, Auth
+- TLS, authentication, authorization
 - Server log level
 - Metrics
 - Cluster metadata